 The data from standpipe piezometers completed above the blanket drain (PZ-T-00-01, PZ-T-00-02, PZ-T-00-03 in Figures 2.11, 2.12, 2.13) indicate that the water perches above the unsaturated underdrains to a thickness of approximately 12 feet.
 This is consistent with the low permeability of the tailings and the un-capped condition of the pile.
 Covering the pile will help minimize the saturated zone in the pile.
-This was demonstrated by the 10+ foot decrease in the water table that occurred from 1995 to 1997 when the pile was covered (see Figures 2.1 to 2.7).
+This was demonstrated by the over 10 foot decrease in the water table that occurred from 1995 to 1997 when the pile was covered (see Figures 2.1 to 2.7).
 Water levels have rebounded to, and in some cases above, 1994 elevations in most areas.
 Areas where water levels exceed their 1994 values are areas where the pile is considerably thicker than it was in 1994.

 Water levels for four wells completed east and west of the pile are shown for comparison in Figures 2.15 to 2.18.
-The eastern wells, MW-T-00-3A (Figure 2.15) and MW-T-00-3B (Figure 2.16), are completed in the shallow sands 12 and 17 feet, respectively, below ground surface.
-Both wells showed a two foot decrease in water elevation in May 2004, and a subsequent rebound of two feet that fall.
-This was likely due to the above average temperatures and below average precipitation during the spring and summer months.
+The eastern wells, MW-T-00-03A (Figure 2.15) and MW-T-00-03B (Figure 2.16), are completed in the shallow sands 12 and 17 feet, respectively, below ground surface.
+The figures for these wells show that the water elevation in shallow completions in native materials can be readily influenced by abnormal weather conditions.
 Wells MW-T-01-03A and MW-T-01-03B are installed west of the pile.
 Their water levels are shown in Figures 2.17 and 2.18, respectively.
 MW-T-01-03A is completed in bedrock to a depth of 20 feet and MW-T-01-03B is completed in clayey silt to a depth of 12 feet.
-The bedrock well showed a similar flux in water elevation as MW-T-00-01A&B, discussed above.
-The clayey silt well also experienced a decrease in water elevation in May 2004, but showed a much quicker rebound than the other 3 wells.
-This is because silts and clays hold more water in tension so a small increase in water content causes a large change in head.
+These wells show similar water level fluctuations with weather conditions as the two eastern wells.
+However, the water level in MW-T-01-03B shows a larger differential than MW-T-01-03A because silts and clays hold more water in tension, so a small increase in water content causes a large change in head.
 The ground surface elevation is 134 feet in the proximity of these two wells.